DataPowered/DataPowered.io_site/site/content/post/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism.md

 <img src="https://github.com/DataPowered/DataPowered.io_site/raw/master/site/content/graphics/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism/itsadug_Year_final_model.png" alt="Date spline varying by ticket types" style="width:90%">

-Disappointingly, the Adjusted R-squared for this more complex model is _lower_ than for the previous one - which suggests that the added variables (collectively) are not that successful in predicting visitor numbers at the two castles.
+But disappointingly, the Adjusted R-squared for this more complex model is _lower_ than for the previous one - which suggests that the added variables (collectively) are not that successful in predicting visitor numbers at the two castles.